blockfrastructure/blockfrastructure/content/blog/not-your-keys-not-your-crypto-safely-securing-bitcoin-and-digital-assets.md

 ## Securing Assets in Cold Storage

-Cold storage are physical hardware devices that store digital assets like bitcoin.
-This is where you should store the larger part of your stash of crypto.
+Cold storage are physical hardware devices with wallets that store digital assets like bitcoin.
+This is where you should store the largest part of your crypto stash.
 It's a hardware wallet that plugs into your computer like a usb stick and can send and receive bitcoin.
 It's best to store this in a safety deposit box in a bank or a safe where you will not lose it.
 If this device is lost or stolen - your funds are gone.

 ![A NanoLedger Hardware Wallet](./ledger-nano.png)